singasa1/test1/PartnerLibrary/docs/getting_started.md

 The specific way to add the Partner token in the AndroidManifest.xml is as below,
     Example tag
     <meta-data android:name="VWAE_Sig_V1" android:value="SM3X..">

+3. Along with the partner token, you will need to define the requested permissions from [PartnerLibraryManager](/root/technology.cariad.partnerlibrary/-partner-library-manager/index.md) in your manifest to make sure the Application passes our verification.

 #### Sample AndroidManifest.xml file: